Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 s - seconds (also us, ms etc.)
 % - percentage
 B - bytes (also KB, MB, TB etc.).
-Bytes preferred, they are exact. c - a continuous counter (such as bytes transmitted on an interface [so instead of 'B'])
+Bytes preferred, they are exact. c - a continuous counter (such as bytes transmitted on an interface [so instead of 'B']) - do not use
 ```

+**Do not use continuous counters** (`c`).
+Instead, calculate the delta between two measurements in the plugin itself and emit the result as an absolute value with a real unit ([#320](https://github.com/Linuxfabrik/monitoring-plugins/issues/320)).
+Store the previous measurement in a local SQLite database using `lib.db_sqlite`.
+This approach:

+* Avoids forcing Grafana to compute `non_negative_difference()` over millions of data points on every panel refresh.
+* Enables correct aggregation in Grafana (`mean()`, `min()`, `max()` work as expected on absolute values, but produce wrong results on cumulative counters).
+* Allows meaningful legend tables (first, min, mean, max, last) in Grafana panels.
+* Preserves the actual unit of measurement (`B`, `%`, `s`, etc.) in perfdata.
+* Saves resources on the monitoring server by doing the calculation once per check run instead of repeatedly in Grafana.

+See the [example](check-plugins/example/example) plugin for a complete implementation of this pattern.

 Wherever possible, prefer percentages over absolute values to assist users in comparing different systems with different absolute sizes.